Try Tide as an alternative

 The feed from Revolut to Clear Books is updated four times a day, allowing users to quickly match sales and purchases, and generate a complete picture of their business finances.

-A new feature unveiled by Revolut in November 2020 means that business account holders in the UK can now accept customers’ online card payments directly into their account.
+Business account holders in the UK can accept customers’ online card payments directly into their account.
 Revolut says that these payments will be settled the next day, and that payments can be accepted in 14 currencies.
+This can be done if you have a Merchant Account with Revolut.

 In order to accept card payments, businesses can use a website checkout plugin offered by Revolut, or build their own checkout experience using the customisable widget and merchant API.
 Or, if they don’t have an online store, businesses can request payments from anywhere in the world by sharing a secure payment link with their customers.